-Post-traumatic stress disorder is the most commonly known mental health condition that is subject to VA disability compensation, but there are several others.
-It is easy to see the everyday problems associated with mental health conditions from which veterans suffer.
+Post-traumatic stress disorder is the most commonly known veteran mental health condition that is subject to VA disability compensation, but there are several others.
+It is easy to see the variety of veteran mental health conditions and the everyday problems associated with them.

 We think about homelessness, suicide, inability to maintain a job at work, or even the inability to maintain relationships.
 Keep in mind that the disorders and disabilities eligible for VA disability compensation include: